Ask a Librarian

 Text a Librarian

 Women's Studies at OCU includes courses from English, Sociology & Justice Studies, Religion, History, and other departments.
 In addition to the resources in this guide, see the individual Research Guides for those disciplines for more information.
+For the Fall 2014 semester, the following courses in Women's Studies are being offered:

 If you are writing a women's studies term paper or other big project, you may need to use Interlibrary Loan (ILL) for items that Dulaney-Browne Library doesn't own.
 Try WorldCat for the easiest way to borrow books that you need from other libraries.
 For articles, our EBSCOhost databases have an ILL link on every article that is not full-text, so that ordering them is simple.
 (Please allow a few days for the book or article to be delivered; you will be contacted by email.)